 Even if you’re not interested in gaming, some popular software requires a fair amount of VRAM too.
 3D design software like AutoCAD, particularly intense edits in Photoshop, and editing high-quality video will all suffer if you don’t have enough video RAM.

-- 3-6GB of VRAM: These mid-range cards are good for moderate gaming or somewhat intensive video editing.
-You won’t be able to use that ultra-insane texture pack for Fallout 4, but you can expect to play modern games at 1080p with few issues.
+3-6GB of VRAM: These mid-range cards are good for moderate gaming or somewhat intensive video editing.
+You won’t be able to use ultra-insane texture packs, but you can expect to play modern games at 1080p with few issues.
 Get a 4GB card if you’re short on cash, but 6GB is a more future-proof option if you can spare it.

 Extremes aren’t the concern with VRAM.
-You don’t need an $800, top-of-the-line, GeForce GTX 1080 Ti with 11GB of VRAM to play 2D indie platformers.
-Really, you only need to worry about how much VRAM to get when a card that you’re interested in has multiple VRAM options.
+You don’t need an $800, top-of-the-line card with 12GB of VRAM to play 2D indie platformers.
+Really, you only need to worry about how much VRAM to get when a card you want to buy is available in multiple VRAM options.

 Remember that just like normal RAM, more VRAM doesn’t always mean better performance.
 If your card has 4GB of VRAM and you’re playing a game that only uses 2GB, upgrading to an 8GB card isn’t going to do anything noticeable.

 Conversely, not having enough VRAM is a huge problem.
 If VRAM fills up, the system has to rely on standard RAM and performance will suffer.
-You’ll notice a lower frame rate, texture pop-ins, and other adverse effects.
+You’ll suffer from a lower frame rate , texture pop-ins, and other adverse effects.
 In extreme cases, the game could slow to a crawl and become unplayable (anything under 30 FPS).